jundalisay/superb/content/en/research/constitutions/br/title-04/chapter-03e.md

 Article 124.
 The Military Courts have the competence to carry out legal proceeding and trial of the military crimes defined by law.
 The law shall make provisions for the organization, operation and competence of the Military Courts.

-SECTION 8: Courts and Judges of the States
+Section 8: Courts and Judges of the States

 Article 125.
 The states shall organize their judicial system, observing the principles established in this Constitution.
 (CA No. 45, 2004)